giladju/giladju.github.io/_posts/2016-09-20-Installing-git-annex-on-ubuntu-14.04.markdown

 # The problem

 `git annex` is a bit tricky, and I found that things have improved in later versions of the package, but the latest version available by default for Ubuntu 14.04 is from 2014 when in fact the fixes I needed were in the version from 2015
-So, following are instuction on how to install the latest version, enjoy
+So, following are instructions on how to install the latest version, enjoy

 # Prepare for installing